 In 2016, DC changed their logo.
 Many columns, blogs and articles discussed this and camps remain strongly divided.
 This was the third significant logo change in a period of 10 years.

 The previous logo was only a little over 3 years old.

 The most stalwart logo DC ever had was the iconic Milton Glaser "DC Bullet" which graced the covers of the company's comics for 28 years.
-And while Glaser is praised for his work, it wasn't really a great leap from the logo that had existed prior to that.
+And while Glaser is praised for his work, it wasn't really a great leap from the logo that had existed prior to that (he added two more stars, concentric circles, outlined the letters "DC" and tilted it).

 As you can see, the most recent wave of new logos is not the only time that DC has changed its "corporate look" on the covers of DC magazines within a short period of time.
 Even during the 21 years that the "Superman•DC•National Comics" bullet existed, there was a memorable change.
 For issues cover dated February 1966, DC adopted the "Go-Go Checks" at the top of their comics to distinguish them from the competition wherever they were displayed.
 The look, however, was abandoned by the September 1967 cover date: